Ask for More Than Bayes Optimal: A Theory of Indecisions for Selective Hypothesis Testing: Extensions

 \section{Extensions}

 First, we demonstrate that selective classifiers described in Sections \ref{sec:general} and \ref{sec:gen_hyp_test} can completely avoid estimation of the regression function, through the monotone likelihood ratio (MLR) property.
-Second, we consider the multi-classification case and derive the minimax rules for this setting.
+Second, we consider the multiclass classification case and derive the minimax rules for this setting.